Underwater energy storage

 - Energy storage equipment placed underwater

-- Dutch patent for underwater energy storage
+- Patent application requirements for underwater energy storage systems

 - Working principle of flywheel inertial energy storage